8base/old-documentation/docs/8base-console/authentication.md

 ![Enabling a Sign-on Provider](../images/signon-provider-config.png)

 #### Configuring the OpenID Settings
-In the 8base Management Console, you're able to configure one or more authentication providers under `Settings > Authentication`.
+In the 8base Management Console, you're able to configure one or more authentication providers under `App Services > Authentication`.
 Click the "+" button and fill out the provider form, selecting *OpenID* as the type and adding an OpenID Provider URL.
 Once completed, the record is saved to your *Authentication Profiles*.

 ![Adding an OpenID Authentication Provider in 8base](../images/openid-settings.png)